Representative preliminary safety analyses

 The BGE developed these investigation sub-areas as a methodological instrument in order to carry out the assessments in a comprehensible manner and with regard to uniform geoscientific characteristics, especially in the case of large sub-areas.
 By dividing these sometimes very large investigation areas into investigation sub-areas, the BGE can not only categorise the underlying data for the assessment in a comprehensible manner and on a small scale, but also ensure the transferability of information and parameters based on analogies.
 Investigation sub-areas are identified as geographically contiguous areas with geoscientific characteristics that are as uniform as possible (e.g. stratigraphically, lithologically, tectonically).
 These areas are assessed in a spatially differentiated manner in the event that areas within them exhibit different degrees of suitability for use as a repository site.
 If an investigation sub-area or a part thereof does not receive any predominantly good evaluations in the course of the assessment steps, these areas will be assigned to Category D or C in the overall evaluation.
 Such areas will not be further processed within the framework of the representative preliminary safety analyses.

 Several assessment steps are carried out in order to systematically review all investigation areas and investigation sub-areas with regard to their potential suitability for the designation of a “containment-providing rock zone”.
 Here, investigation sub-areas can fail to meet the exclusion criteria or minimum requirements, which are reviewed on an ongoing basis throughout the representative preliminary safety analyses, because new insights are constantly being gained from existing or newly acquired data.

 These areas are assigned to Category D. For such areas, the report regarding the investigation area based on the representative preliminary safety analyses will then state that they are not suitable for final disposal.
 Processing of these areas ends at this point.
 Areas that have cleared this hurdle undergo further examination in order to determine whether a containment-providing rock zone can be designated within an area – and how safe this zone might be.
 If, at this stage, unfavourable boundary conditions are observed that indicate that safe containment cannot be guaranteed, these areas will be assigned to Category C. For such areas, the report on the investigation area will also include an evaluation, and the areas will be excluded from further consideration.

-Areas that pass all four assessment steps are assigned to Category A and move on to the renewed application of the geoscientific consideration criteria.
+Areas that pass all four assessment steps are assigned to Category A and move on to the renewed application of the geoscientific weighing criteria.
 Areas are assigned to Category B if, within the framework of the fourth assessment step, the safety-related discussion, they ultimately perform worse than the areas in Category A. All areas in the category are then subject to further work within the framework of the representative preliminary safety analyses, such as the determination of exploration, research and development requirements and the evaluation of uncertainties.
-As a result of the renewed application of the geoscientific consideration criteria, siting regions are proposed for surface exploration.
+As a result of the renewed application of the geoscientific weighing criteria, siting regions are proposed for surface exploration.